 We continue to maintain the highest standards of governance and oversight at IPUT.

-We made a number of new appointments to the Board over the past number of months.
-Ms. Annette Kröger was appointed to the Board on 1 October 2022 and Mr. Danny McCoy and Ms. Margaret Fleming were appointed on 1 January 2023.
+Mr. Danny McCoy and Ms. Margaret Fleming were appointed to the Board on 1 January 2023.
 Ms. Marie Collins and Mr. Jim Foley retired from the Board on 31 December 2022.
 These changes are part of a programme of refreshment and to ensure we continue to have the right balance of skills and expertise to sustain our performance over the long term.